TW Banner 2

 Lodging

-The resort has 196 rooms and suites in two-story shingle-roofed clusters faced in weathered wood and white stucco with latticework trim.
+The resort comprise both rooms and suites and luxury villas.
+The rooms and suites can be found in two-story, shingle-roofed clusters faced in weathered wood and white stucco with latticework trim.
 In general, they follow the curve of Pinney's Beach behind an expanse of lawn, gardens, and the occasional palm tree.
-These are spacious and handsome accommodations, with off-white tile floors, mahogany furnishings, a subdued but colorful tropical decor.
+These are spacious, light-drenched accommodations have been decorated in chic Caribbean style.
 First floor rooms open out onto patios and thus have direct access to the beach; second-floor rooms afford more privacy and have balconies.
-All are equipped with a variety of creature comforts, including flat-screen televisions, DVD players (a selection of free DVDs to watch is available in the gift shop), coffee makers, WiFi and ethernet access (at $15/day), and oversize marble baths with soaking tubs and separate walk-in showers.
+All are equipped with a variety of creature comforts, including flat-screen televisions, coffee makers, complimentary WiFi, and oversize marble baths with soaking tubs and separate walk-in showers.
 And in a boon to tennis players, each cluster of rooms has a free guest laundry (there's even a package of detergent)—something you rarely find at an upscale resort but one that also partly explains why Four Seasons Nevis is popular with families.
+The luxury villas range from one to seven bedrooms and feature large living areas, fully equipped kitchens, and expansive balconies and terraces along with private pools or plunge pools.

 Restaurants

-The signature restaurant is the Coral Grill, an oceanfront steakhouse with twin sand-colored chandeliers hanging from its exposed beam ceiling.
+The signature restaurant is the new EsQuilina, which offers breakfast buffet in the morning and a vibrant Mediterranean-inspired menu in the evening.
 My favorite, however, is Mango in a former plantation beach club at the northern end of the property.
-Steps from the water and open to the breeze, it specializes in West Indian-inspired fare like coconut-crusted tuna salad, Carib-beer-battered flying fish, lamb curry, and mixed seafood stew washed down with, say, a Mangojito made with the local Brinley mango rum.
-In addition, there is Neve, for a buffet breakfast or casual Italian dinner, and the open-air Cabana near the beach and pool for light fare during the day.
+Steps from the water and open to the breeze, it specializes in West Indian-inspired fare like crab and mango salad, Mango's famous glazed ribs, locally caught whole fried snapper or a Caribbean roti, washed down with, say, a Mangojito made with the local Brinley mango rum.
+In addition, there is the On the Dune restaurant and bar near the beach and pool for light fare during the day and Kastawey, a beach bar located at the southern end of the property, serves up creative rum cocktails and light bites featuring locally sourced ingredients from land and sea.

 See Also